 Gunnison has been up and running since the mid-1970s and is currently the only legal “clothing optional” beach in New Jersey.
 And while alcohol is no longer permitted on Gateway National Recreation Area’s Sandy Hook beaches, one tradition is holding — nude (or bathing suit optional) sunbathing on Gunnison.
 It’s not the big deal it was back in the 70s.
 But, some traditions have a rough start.

-The Retro Pic of the Day (sent to us a while ago) is a throwback to the days when RFH students were painting the iconic bridge — the famous message-board leftover from the old McCarter estate.
+The Retro Pic of the Day (sent to us a while ago) is a throwback to the days when RFH students were rallying for the cause, painting the iconic bridge — the famous message board leftover from the old McCarter estate.

 Gunnison is the namesake of Battery Gunnison on Sandy Hook, part of the federal Gateway National Recreation Area.
 The area was a fort designed to protect the New York Harbor in the 1800s.